what is pla?

 PLA INDUSTRIAL USES

 Kid-safe and pet-safe, PLA is the most accessible material for everyday 3D printing.
 All filament-based printers from the most affordable consumer-grade products on uplet you use the material.
-Whether you are repairing a household item or unleashing your creativity, there is a color and blend of PLA for every project.
+Whether you are repairing a household item or unleashing your creativity, there is a color and blend of PLA for every project, explore all 1.75 pla filament colors.

 PLA characteristics & benefits